 Once approved, hop over to Instagram and test your geotag.
 You should be able to tag your location via Posts or Instagram Stories by using the location sticker.

-How to Get More Eyes on Your Brand’s Instagram Presence
+How to Get More Eyes on Your Brand’s Instagram Geotag

 Geotags are a subtle way to cement your identity and look more legit on Instagram.